We’re Back In Person!

-We gather indoors for worship, Children’s Religious Exploration and other groups!
-Our worship services are also offered on Zoom.
+We gather indoors for worship, Children’s Religious Exploration and small group gatherings!
+Our worship services are also offered on Zoom, as are some of our meetings and other gatherings.

 Sunday Services

 We gather in the sanctuary on Sunday mornings to worship together with our Zoom attendees!
-You’re welcome to “just show up” on Sunday morning.
+We look forward to seeing you!

 In an effort to be proactive and heed CDC recommendations regarding coronavirus prevention, we are asking everyone to please read and observe the following guidelines: If you or anyone in your household exhibit the following symptoms, please stay home: